 From Elco Boat Basin to City Park (23rd St), this section is characterized by residential development.
 Existing walkways serve the southern and northern portions of this section.
 However, much of the central portion is developed with single family homes right up to the bay's edge.
+LANDMARKS & DESTINATIONS SHORT TERM OPPORTUNITIES - Increase signage for the section of walkway behind Boatworks - Make repairs to walkway at W 21st Street next to and behind apartments, also add benches to the wide section along segment facing west on the waterfront

-- Elevated boardwalk next to existing homes built to water's edge that connects to City Park - Extend 16th Street walkway south to the Robbins Reef Yacht Club and provide access to adjacent streets - Plan to extend City Park walkway north along shore to provide connection to existing short segment at W 21st Street

-- Homes are built right to the edge of the water and there is a high, steep drop to water - The Robbins Reed Yacht Club between 10th Street and Edwards Court presents a physical barrier and security concerns - Possible conflict regarding responsibility for walkway maintenance
+- Elevated boardwalk next to existing homes built to water's edge that connects to City Park - Extend 16th Street walkway south to the Robbins Reef Yacht Club and provide access to adjacent streets - Plan to extend City Park walkway north along shore to provide connection to existing short segment at W 21st Street CHALLENGES - Homes are built right to the edge of the water and there is a high, steep drop to water - The Robbins Reed Yacht Club between 10th Street and Edwards Court presents a physical barrier and security concerns - Possible conflict regarding responsibility for walkway maintenance